 During this period the Aboriginal populations also had to fight for survival against the diseases the settlers brought with them, such as smallpox and influenza.

 There are more than 200 known Aboriginal heritage sites in Hornsby Shire, including rock shelters, middens and engravings.
-Burial sites are not common, but they are the most sacred sites to Aborigines.
+Burial sites are not common, but they are the most sacred sites to Aboriginal peoples.
 Around the year 1900 a burial site was discovered in the Ku-ring-gai Chase National Park, which also contains carvings of many types.

 Middens and carvings can be found at Bobbin Head and Berowra Waters, while a collection of ceremonial carvings can be found off the Pacific Highway near Berowra.
 The most visible of these include carvings of footprints and a larger-than-life man holding a boomerang above his head next to a smaller woman.

 Many of the place names in Hornsby Shire are derived from Aboriginal words.
 It was the Honourable Henry Copeland who named Ku-ring-gai Chase after one of the local tribes.
 “Chase” is an English word meaning an enclosed land where animals are kept for hunting.

 Read more about Hornsby Shire Council’s Aboriginal Services, as well as the Our Place stories that reveal more about local Aboriginal heritage.